jacobrphillips/pawprints/README.md

-# pawprints
-Pawprints Animal Shelter &amp; Rescue is a full-stack web application that provides a platform for animal shelters and rescues to manage their animal inventory and adoptions.
-This project was created as an MVP project for the Galvanize Inc full-stack software engineering bootcamp.

-# Pawprints Animal Shelter and Rescue
+# pawprints Animal Shelter and Rescue

 Pawprints is a full-stack web application that serves as an animal shelter and rescue platform.
 It allows users to browse and adopt animals in need of a loving home.
 The application is built using React, Node.js, Express, and PostgreSQL.